Pottok: Behavior

-Semi-feral Pottoks tend to be shy and live in small, territorial herds or harems numbering between 10–30 mares.
+Semi-feral Pottoks tend to be shy and live in small territorial herds or harems numbering between 10 and 30 mares.
 They are able to predict the weather conditions, moving into the valleys in anticipation of bad weather and upland when high pressure builds.
-During the autumn, the herd breaks up into smaller groups of 5–10 horses and re-unite in spring.
+During the autumn the herd breaks up into smaller groups of 5–10 horses and reunites in spring.

 Foals mature quickly.
 Fillies become fertile at age 2, normally mate at age 3 and give birth at age 4, which is also the age of maturity for males.
 Foals, like those of other breeds, are born after 11 months during spring/early summer and are weaned after 6–7 months.

 Cross-breeding

 Pottok numbers have been severely reduced by habitat loss and crossbreeding.
-In the 20th century, piebald Pottoks were bred, particularly for circus use.
+In the 20th century piebald Pottoks were bred particularly for circus use.
 Stockier ponies for agricultural work were bred by crossbreeding with draught horses, also often with a large variety of coat colours.

 They have also been bred with Iberian horses following guidelines of pony clubs, Arabian horses and Welsh ponies.
 This cross-breeding has left perhaps no more than 150 purebred mares north of the Pyrenees.

 Use

 Their adaptation to mountain life and coloration made them ideal for use by smugglers in former times.
-From the 16th Century onwards, they became popular as circus horses but also as pit ponies in France and Britain.
+From the 16th century onwards, they became popular as circus horses but also as pit ponies in France and Britain.
 Today, they are in demand as children's ponies because they adapt well to domestication.